-Crossing cultures is a capstone module situated towards the end of the formal MBA programme.
-Using a residential international study visit, experiential engagement with organisations and critical theoretical input from Royal Holloway eminent guest lecturers, it aims to provide you with a rounded consideration of organisations and some of their functions using a strong, international perspective.
-Interaction with a range of guest speakers and field visits should allow you to further integrate your theme based learning and practice.
+Crossing cultures is a capstone module that concludes the formal MBA programme.
+Using a residential international study visit, experiential engagement with organisations and critical theoretical input from guest lecturers, it aims to encourage you to consider organisations and their functions using a strong, international cultural perspective.
+Interaction with a guest speaker and field visits will allow you to critically reflect on knowledge and skills acquired in the MBA programme.

 Year in Business Placement

 Career planning and development forms an integral part of the Royal Holloway MBA.
-The Personal Development Programme is an important feature of the course: it is fully integrated into the core MBA curriculum and runs throughout the entire academic year, ensuring that students have continual access to individual careers coaching, up-to-date job market information, corporate speaker sessions and skills workshops.
+The Personal Development Programme is fully integrated into the core MBA curriculum and runs throughout the entire academic year, ensuring that you have continual access to individual careers coaching, up-to-date job market information, corporate speaker sessions, and skills workshops.
 These services are provided by the School of Management in collaboration with The Careers Group, University of London - one of the biggest careers services in Europe: www.careers.lon.ac.uk

-Royal Holloway also runs numerous careers fairs, employer and alumni events, as well as an International Students Careers programme, all of which will improve your understanding of the UK and international job market and bring you into contact with employers.
+Royal Holloway also runs numerous careers fairs, employer and alumni events, as well as an International Students Careers programme, all of which will improve your understanding of the job market and bring you into contact with employers.

 Dedicated MBA Careers Advisor

 Learning takes place through a blend of lectures, seminars, workshops, study visits, in small teams and individually in self-directed learning.
-Considerable importance is placed on peer-to-peer and peer group learning which is often achieved beyond the formal learning environment in the evenings and during weekend social and semi-social activities.
-MBA candidates, particularly those who choose to live off campus, are married or have family caring commitments, are strongly encouraged to plan to engage with the rich programme of activities that is offered to the wider University campus community.
+Considerable importance is placed on peer-to-peer and peer group learning, which is often achieved outside the formal learning environment in the evenings and during social activities.
+If you choose to live off campus, you will be encouraged to engage with the programme of activities offered to the University campus community.

-During the Autumn term, (term dates) you will participate in the induction module which takes place each day over two weeks and then follow two theme modules (Consumers and Markets and Financial Analysis and Markets) intensively and will be expected to be available from 0900 until 1800, Monday to Friday for all on-campus programme activities.
-Some evenings may run later due to external speakers, social events and interactions with other business schools.
-Formal classes are scheduled for Monday, Tuesday and Thursday and Friday, with Wednesday predominantly designated as a study day for group assignments and projects.
+The Autumn term (term dates) starts with the Induction module (two weeks), which is followed by two theme modules (Consumers and Markets and Financial Analysis and Markets).
+You will be expected to be available from 09:00 until 18:00 Monday to Friday for all on-campus activities.
+Classes are scheduled for Monday, Tuesday and Thursday and Friday, with Wednesday designated as a study day for group assignments and projects.

-Over the Spring term, having completed exams from the first term, you will study two more theme modules (Strategy, Technology and Operations in a globalized context and People, Leadership and Organisations).
-Formal classroom based sessions will follow a similar timetable requiring 0900-1800 on campus attendance.
+In the Spring term, there are two more theme modules (Strategy, Technology and Operations in a globalised context and People, Leadership and Organisations).
+Again, formal classroom-based sessions will run Monday to Friday 09:00 - 18:00.

-Classes run from 9am - 6pm Monday to Friday and it is strongly recommended that you do not look to undertake paid employment during the MBA programme.
+As classes run from 09:00 to 18:00 Monday to Friday, it is strongly recommended that you do not look to undertake any paid employment during the MBA programme.

-Taught programmes on campus are supported by a virtual learning environment (VLE).
-Resources available to you online may include copies of lecture slides, links to e-journals and past exam papers as well as course outlines and recommendations for further reading.
+All courses are supported by a virtual learning environment (VLE).
+Resources available onlne may include copies of lecture slides, links to e-journals and past exam papers, as well as, course outlines and recommendations for further reading.

-The academic staff at Royal Holloway together with an experienced team of careers specialists, study skills and administrators are able to provide advice, support and encouragement in practical and academic matters throughout the programme.
-The key point of contact will be the MBA Director (see also MBA Directors blog) who plays an active role in teaching and supporting you through a demanding and challenging MBA experience.
+The academic staff at Royal Holloway, along with a team of careers specialists, study skills coachers, and administrators are able to provide advice, support and encouragement in practical and academic matters.
+A key point of contact is the MBA Director (see also the MBA Director blog).